zimmah/mobbot/README.md

 Create a new discord application [here](https://discordapp.com/developers/applications) and add a bot to that application.
 ![](./images/owninstance1.png)

-Once you have the bot, copy the token and save it in a key.txt file.
+Once you have the bot, copy the token and create a `.env` file in the root of the project, then write `TOKEN=paste-your-unique-bot-token-here`.
 ![](./images/owninstance2.png)

 ## Adding it to your server